Efficient many-body non-Markovian dynamics of organic polaritons

-such that the dynamics obtained from \cref{eq:HMF} in conjunction with \cref{eq:a} establishes self-consistency under the mean-field approximation \(\langle a^{\vphantom{\dagger}}_{} \sigma^- \rangle \approx \langle a^{\vphantom{\dagger}}_{} \rangle \langle \sigma^- \rangle\).
-Thus, by propagating a \textit{single} spin with \(H_{\text{MF}}\) and subject to the vibrational environment and individual losses described above, we can effectively simulate the \(N\)-molecule system using a PT-MPO method provided that at each timestep we also evolve the field expectation value according to \cref{eq:a} (\cref{fig:1d}).
+Here \(\langle \sigma^- \rangle\) (no subscript) is the average of any one of the identical spins.
+Thus, by propagating a \textit{single} spin with \(H_{\text{MF}}\) and subject to the vibrational environment and individual losses described above, we can effectively simulate the \(N\)-molecule system using a PT-MPO method provided that at each time step we also evolve \(\langle a^{\vphantom{\dagger}}\rangle\) according to \cref{eq:a} [\cref{fig:1d}].
+In Ref.~\cite{supplement} we discuss the derivation of \cref{eq:a,eq:HMF} further as well as the role of ``bright'' and ``dark'' excitonic states~\cite{houdr1996,Eastham2001,Herrera2016a,Herrera2016b,Cwik2016,Herrera2018} in mean-field theory.

-We use the MPO form of the PT calculated from the Time-Evolving MPO (TEMPO) method~\cite{Strathearn2018, Strathearn2020}, as described and implemented in Refs.~\cite{Fux2021,TimeEvolvingMPO}.
-Notably in our mean-field case the system propagators depend on the field \(\langle a^{\vphantom{\dagger}}_{} \rangle\), which depends self-consistently on the state of the system.
-We use a second-order Runge-Kutta method to integrate the field from \(t_n\) to \(t_{n+1}\) whence it may be used in the construction of the system propagator for the next timestep.
-Further implementation details are provided in the Supplemental Material~\cite{supplement}.
-Crucially the construction of the PT capturing the influence of the bath, which is the costly part of the calculation, only needs to performed once for a given spectral density \cref{eq:J} and bath temperature \(T\).
+To calculate the dynamics we use the PT-MPO provided by the time evolving MPO (TEMPO) method~\cite{Strathearn2018, Strathearn2020,Fux2021,TimeEvolvingMPO}.
+Notable to our problem is that the system propagators depend on the field \(\langle a^{\vphantom{\dagger}}_{} \rangle\), which depends self-consistently on the state of the system.
+A second-order Runge-Kutta method is used to integrate the field from \(t_n\) to \(t_{n+1}\) whence it may be used in the construction of the system propagator for the next time step.
+Further implementation details are provided in Ref.~\cite{supplement}.
+Importantly the construction of the PT capturing the influence of the bath, which is the costly part of the calculation, only needs to performed once for a given spectral density \cref{eq:J} and bath temperature \(T\).
 It can then be reused with many different system Hamiltonians or parameters.
 This is particularly advantageous when one wishes to vary one or more system parameters to map out a phase diagram.